-Not all cranberry supplements are the same
+Not all cranberry supplements are equal.

 "Managing recurrent urinary tract infections can be complex.
 Antibiotics are the first line treatment but there are clinically proven options the can help prevent recurrences.
 When considering cranberry supplements, I recommend my patients to select a product that contains 36mg of Proanthocyanidins (PACs).
 The evidence supports PACs as being the active molecule of the cranberry which prevents bacterial adherence to the bladder wall thus helping to reduce recurrent UTIs."